PracHub

 Interview Round: Technical Screen

-##### Question Describe your experience of self-learning: how did you learn and how has it helped your subsequent work?
-Tell me about a time you did not meet expectations and how you used customer feedback to improve.
-Describe a time you received negative feedback from others and how you handled it.
+##### Question This behavioral set covers self-directed learning and how you respond to feedback.
+Be ready to walk through three distinct stories: 1.
+Describe your experience of self-learning: what you learned, how you structured your learning, and how it helped your subsequent work.
+2. Tell me about a time you did not meet expectations and how you used customer feedback to improve.
+3. Describe a time you received negative feedback from others and how you handled it.

 Solution